House Bill No. 14

 (3) "Other funding sources" means money other than CPF money, including special revenue fund money, that accrues to an agency under the provisions of the law.

-NEW SECTION.
 Section 2.
 Appropriation of bond proceeds and other funds.
 (1) The following money is appropriated from the CPF and other funding sources to the department of administration for the capital projects described in this section, contingent upon the respective authorization of general obligation long-range building program bonds by the 55th legislature and the sale of the bonds by the board of examiners:

 DEPARTMENT OF ADMINISTRATION